 The goal of Alternatives’ Youth Prevention Education is to increase prevention-

 related drug knowledge and resistance skills, ultimately enhancing protective factors and reversing, or reducing risk factors.
 YPE is delivered through an evidence-based curriculum with approved additional session(s) addressing opioids.
 Our YPE is taught in two years with a core and booster curriculum.
 In order for YPE to be effective, participants must attend 80% of the classes.

 Alternatives utilizes the All Stars curriculum to enhance and develop positive characteristics in young people, with the aim to prevent substance misuse by delaying the onset of use in regards to alcohol, tobacco, and other Drugs (ATOD); premature sexual activity; fighting; bullying and delinquency.

 - Community-based YAC for High School Aged Youth

 - Focus on Eating Disorders, Sexual Assault Awareness, Suicide Prevention, and Substance Use Prevention

-- Community-based YAC for Middle School Aged Youth
+- Community-based Youth Advisory Committee for Middle School Aged Youth

 - Focus on Homelessness, Bullying, and Substance Use Prevention